Tight Ankles? Here’s What Causes It—and the Best Ankle Mobility Exercises to Fix It

 What Causes Tight Ankles?

-When we discuss having “tight“ ankles, it means that your range of motion (ROM), is less than normal.1Coetzee, J. C., & Castro, M. D. (2004).
+When we say someone has “tight ankles,” we’re usually talking about a limited range of motion, meaning your ankles don’t move as freely or fully as they should.1Coetzee, J. C., & Castro, M. D. (2004).
 Accurate Measurement of Ankle Range of Motion after Total Ankle Arthroplasty.
 Clinical Orthopaedics and Related Research424, 27–31. https://doi.org/10.1097/01.blo.0000132180.69464.84

 How to Improve Ankle Mobility: 12 Ankle Mobility Exercises

-The best ways to improve your ankle mobility are to stretch the muscles and tendons controlling the ankles, namely the calves, Achilles tendons, and shins, and to do ankle mobility exercises a few days a week to condition the neuromuscular system to maintain normal ROM and keep all structures in the ankle joint healthy, elastic, and mobile.3Vandervoort, A. A. (1999).
+The best ways to improve your ankle mobility are to stretch the muscles and tendons controlling the ankles, namely the calves, Achilles tendons, and shins, and to do ankle mobility exercises a few days a week to condition the neuromuscular system to maintain normal ROM and keep all structures in the ankle joint healthy, elastic, and mobile.2Vandervoort, A. A. (1999).
 Ankle mobility and postural stability.
 Physiotherapy Theory and Practice15(2), 91–103. https://doi.org/10.1080/095939899307793

-#1: Ankle Stretches
+#1: Stretches Your Calves

 There are several different ways to stretch the calf muscles and Achilles tendons.
 You can use a wedge or slant board, drop your heels on a step, or lean into a wall, pressing your legs behind you so that you feel a good calf stretch.